 This question is difficult to answer for a couple of reasons.
 First of all, the Discipline tests are new, and we don’t have any pass rates for them yet.
 Plus, since each Discipline sections covers vastly different content, the “easiest” section is the one that you are best prepared for.
 The Discipline is meant to make you an even more focused and sought-after job candidate in the end.

-Thankfully, the transition to the new CPA Exam was announced a couple of years ago.
-So companies that create educational material and study guides have had plenty of time to prepare.
-That’s all to say that the best CPA Exam review courses are ready for the transition and have study material for the Discipline sections waiting for you!
-For example, the Becker CPA updates for 2024 include study material for the Disciplines.
+The best CPA Exam review courses already have study material for the Discipline sections waiting for you!
+For example, the Becker CPA updates for 2025 include study material for the Disciplines.

 Technically speaking, you don’t have to pick a Discipline section until it’s time to register for it.
 However, keep in mind that you’ll need plenty of time to study, so don’t put your decision off for too long.